AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 hGroup.children.append(hLine, hText);
 ```

-From this point, creating the vertical line and the text is a matter of copy-pasting and changing a few parameters.
-The only new element may be text rotation, for which the mighty reference helps us with again: the `TextNode` class has a `setRotationInParent()` method.
-It expects a number in degrees (-90) and a `localRotationPoint` object, which is the point to rotate around in the node's local coordinates: in this case, `{x: 0, y: 0}` will do.
+From this point, creating the vertical line and the text is a matter of copy/paste and changing a few parameters.
+The only new element may be text rotation, for which the mighty reference helps us with again: the `TextNode` class has a [`setRotationInParent()`](/references/document-sandbox/document-apis/classes/TextNode.md#setrotationinparent) method.
+It expects a number in degrees (-90, in our case) and a `localRotationPoint` object (implementing the [`Point`](/references/document-sandbox/document-apis/interfaces/Point/) interface), which is the point to rotate around in the node's local coordinates: in this case, `{x: 0, y: 0}` will do.

 The code for drawing one dimension can be abstracted into a function, which we can call twice with the appropriate parameters.
 I've created a straightforward add-on that features three buttons: one logs the selected node, one draws the dimensions as we've just seen, and the last one uses a utility function that accepts `width`, `height`, `translation`, `orientation`, and `margin` in an options object.
 It also draws extra dashed lines (red and thinner) that connect the dimensions to the object's corners.

+I will not go into the details of the utility function for brevity's sake: you're now familiar enough with the Reference documentation to find there everything you need to follow along with the code.

+Let me point out a rather unorthodox way to prevent the function to run when the wrong node type is selected, though.
+Using the Communication API discussed in [this tutorial](./stats-addon.md), I've exposed to the Document Sandbox a `flashWrongElement()` function, defined in the UI iframe: it gets the button `id` as a parameter, and it flashes it red for a second, acting upon the button's CSS and `textContent` property.

 ## Next Steps